sungwoonpark0502/U-Save/README.md

 USave is a web-based expense tracking application built with Node.js, Express, and React.
 It enables users to manage their finances efficiently by providing features such as budget management, expense tracking, and user authentication.

 ## Demonstration Video
-Check out the demonstration video of the NeatNote app: <a href="https://drive.google.com/file/d/1IgkSVOIG4sEo2vwcsaQe4R_hYMLipQH7/view?usp=sharing" target="_blank">Watch the demo video</a>
+Check out the demonstration video of the USave program: <a href="https://drive.google.com/file/d/1IgkSVOIG4sEo2vwcsaQe4R_hYMLipQH7/view?usp=sharing" target="_blank">Watch the demo video</a>

 ## Features